tc39/how-we-work/how-to-participate-in-meetings.md

 At the top we have the Agenda item that is being discussed, followed by the queue item that is being discussed.
 After that, we have a bunch of buttons!

-If you are speaking, then you will have the option to say that you are done speaking.
+If you are speaking, then you will also have the option to say that you are done speaking.

-As for the other three buttons!
+As for the other four buttons!

 ![](./images/queue-buttons.png)

+A new topic breaks with the current topic, and starts a new thread to which clarifying questions might be added.
+New topics are ordered by when they are added to the queue.

+To discuss current topic is to reply to it.
+If you reply to the current topic, it will go immediately after the current speaker / any other replies that came before yours.

 A clarifying question is used when you want to continue the current topic and ask something about it.
 For example, if someone uses an example that doesnt make sense to you, you can ask them to